Circuit Guide

 Multiple Configurations

-The venue offers various track layouts to accommodate different racing series.
-Besides the Grand Prix circuit, there's a modified layout for motorcycle racing, an intermediate circuit, and a West Long Circuit configuration.
+The venue offers various track layouts for different racing series.
+Beyond the Grand Prix circuit, configurations include a modified layout for motorcycle racing, an intermediate circuit, and a West Long Circuit option.
 The facility also features Shanghai's only world-class outdoor karting track.

 Major Events